-Table 11-7 shows the most recent five-year schedule of capital improvements, as amended through FY 2008/09 to 2012/13.
+Table 11-7 shows the most recent proposed five-year schedule of capital improvements, as amended through FY 2008/09 to 2012/13.
+98/99 to 02/03, which is the culmination of this element.
 Because this schedule must be balanced (expenditures cannot exceed revenues), the number of projects to be implemented is limited to existing revenue sources.
 If future grants are obtained for capital projects, they will also be added.
 Because the town's charter currently prohibits most borrowing, no forecast of the town's debt capacity is provided.

 Additional projects can be added as additional revenue sources are put in place, or if listed projects are modified or deleted.
-As a practical matter, these updates to the Capital Improvements Program this will be evaluated during the annual budget cycle which is completed in late September of each year.
-Table 11-7 of this Element will be revised annually by the town council to reflect such decisions.
+As a practical matter, these updates to the Capital Improvements

+Program this will be evaluated during the annual budget cycle which is completed in late September of each year.
+Table 11-7 of this The Capital Improvements Program and this Element will be revised annually by the town council to reflect such decisions.

 Based on recent state legislation, the annual update to this plan can now be adopted by ordinance during the final budget hearing; the old rules, which required advance transmittal of the proposed update, have been repealed.